libellux/Libellux-Up-and-Running/docs/ossec/README.md

 </command>
 ```

-In the active response section.
-Set to block all alerts level 6 or greater.
+In the active response section, set to block all level 6 alerts or greater.

 ```xml
 <active-response>